kienerj/pycdxml/chemdraw_tools/chemdraw_converter/README.md

 cdx format internal is a tree-structure just like xml is.
 However some objects are implemented differently.
 For example font- and colortables are properties in cdx file they are separate objects in cdxml.
 For text the text style is a property in cdx but in cdxml each style is a separate object.
 The point being that there is no simple 1:1 mapping possible.
 This leads to ugly "hacks" and conditionals needed at the right places.

 Another such example is the bond order which in cdx is an INT16 (Enum) but the values it takes are not very logical outside of single (=1) and double bonds (=2).
 Triple bonds are then 4, Quadruple 8 and so forth.
 In CDXML the actual value is used, eg. 3 for triple bonds or 5.5 for FiveAndAHalf bonds.
 However in a python enum 5.5 or "5.5" are invalid as value name.
-Hence writng out the cdxml value requires a large if-block.
+Hence writing out the cdxml value requires a large if-block.

 ## Architecture / Code

-Let's just say it's a big mess also driven by the format isses and there is a lot of room for improvement.
+Let's just say it's a big mess also driven by the format issues and there is a lot of room for improvement.
 I started the project by being able to import cdx and then write it out as 100% equal on byte level again.
 Hence the internal representation is based on the cdx specifications and not the cdxml one.
 Therefor when reading cdxml, a conversion to internal format must happen and same when writing cdxml.

 #### High-level